epsi-rns/epsi-rns.github.io/_posts/code/2018/2018-01-28-telegram-bot-loop-makefile.markdown

 #### Previous Guidance

-We're already see an almost finished bash project in previous article.
+We're already see a finished bash project in previous article.
 We should finish what we have done.

 #### Issue